Skip to content

 Nutritionists used to think that high-glycemic impact foods were the problem.
 However, more recent research shows that blood sugar responses to each food is very individual.
 Chronic inflammation can also contribute to insulin resistance

 The key is that you want to be on a diet and lifestyle that keeps your blood sugar stable.
 Generally, if you’re healthy and your blood sugar is well-controlled, you may be able to enjoy carbs and sugar occasionally without throwing off your hormones.
-Blood Sugar Breakthrough can also dampen the health effects of these occasional treats.
+Berberine Breakthrough can also dampen the health effects of these occasional treats.

 But if you’re struggling with your hormones and weight gain, it might be best to avoid high-carbs and high-sugar foods such as: